abtion/guidelines/career/ladder.md

 - [ ] Focuses on the growth of their team's productivity and career.

 #### Simple
-- [ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code
+- [ ] Has solved bottlenecks in several projects throughout the years, making themselves replaceable after a planned period of time.
-- [ ] Consistently able to reduce the complexity of projects, services, and processes to get more done with less work.
+- [ ] Has mentored several teams on how to reduce the complexity of projects, services, and processes to get more done with less work.
-- [ ] Excels at getting the team to focus on delivering high-impact projects
+- [ ] Excels at getting teams to focus on delivering high-impact value on the projects they mentor.

 #### Test-driven
-- [ ] Understands the cost of maintaining tests.
+- [ ] Has succesfully laid out the test strategy on legacy projects.
+Has changed systems from unreliable to reliable.
-- [ ] Can answer philosophical/economic questions like: was that test worth it for the business?
+- [ ] Answers philosophical/economic questions like: was that test worth it for the business?
 Should e2e tests be run in multiple browsers if we support multiple browsers with the product?
 Why or why not?
-- [ ] Can facilitate dialog around reduced costs of implementation or maintenance with a team.
+- [ ] Facilitates dialog around reduced costs of implementation or maintenance with a team.
-- [ ] Identifies tests that are hard to maintain and fixes them proactively.
-- [ ] Frequently works with junior and intermediate engineers to reinforce a culture of testing and TDD.
-- [ ] Can support PMs in explaining the long term benefits of testing on client projects.
+- [ ] Supports PMs in explaining the long term benefits of testing on client projects.
 - [ ] Implements security tests.

 #### Iterative
-- [ ] Brings new working-methods that improve team performance.
+- [ ] Has brought several new working-methods that dramatically improve the overall company performance.

 #### Communication
 - [ ] Provides executives with high-level guidance on technical decisions when necessary.
+- [ ] Collaborates with sales about high-level estimates and prioritization.
+- [ ] Has a long track of understanding the root cause of complex situations and building a roadmap that the team can follow.
+- [ ] Provides executives with high-level guidance on technical decisions when necessary.
-- [ ] Can collaborate with a client about estimates and prioritization.
+- [ ] Collaborates with a client and sales about high-level estimates and prioritization.
+- [ ] Collaborate with sales about high-level estimates and prioritization.
+- [ ] Has a long track of understanding the root cause of complex situations and building a roadmap that the team can follow.

 #### Respectful teammate
-- [ ] Respects the right of junior team members to own parts of the code.
-- [ ] Can effectively run and explain 360 reviews.
+- [ ] Mentors other engineers to reach their level (and pass them).

 #### Technical skills
-- [ ] Is recognized for high quality, impactful technical contributions.
+- [ ] Recognized for high-quality, impactful technical contributions.
-- [ ] Go to expert in one area of technology: fx browser rendering or TDD.
 - [ ] Has a record of creating improvements in stability or performance for company-critical projects.